Pricing History

 1999 - 2001 (50 guitars annually.
 Serial Number = guitar number / year)

 The Milano Series replaces the Emerald Series with a base price of $2885 and rose to $3200.
 All wood bindings and use of exotic veneers.
 Wood bound sound hole, wood bound peghead, use of color veneers, Schaller tuners with ebony buttons.
-Upgraded guitars include the Sierra Series $3600 & the Elite Series $3900.
+Upgraded guitars include the Sierra Series $3600 & the

 2001 (20 guitars.
 Serial Number = guitar number / year)

 This is a transitional year for Everett guitars.
 During the year 2001 the Everett Laurel Series started to grow to the point where the Everett Milano production backed down to 2 guitars per month.
-The Milano Series list price rose to $4200.
-These were primarily custom orders.

 2001 The Laurel Series - 1st edition - (Numbers 1 - 29)